gleich/optic.docs/docs/tutorial/new.md

 description: Create your first branch file!
 ---

-# `kiwi new`
+# `optic new`

-Let's create your very first kiwi branch!
-To get started open your terminal and run `kiwi new` in your kiwi project's root directory.
+Let's create your very first optic branch!
+To get started open your terminal and run `optic new` in your optic project's root directory.
 It will then ask you the following questions:

 | **Question**                         | **Example Value** |
 | ------------------------------------ | ----------------- |